ACM International Conference on AI in Finance (ICAIF-2020)

 All submissions will be treated with strict confidentiality until published.

-Please direct any questions you may have on the above to the Program Chair at email@example.com.
+Direct additional questions you may have on the above to the Program Chair at email@example.com.